“Agility is the ability to adapt and respond to change … agile organizations view change as an opportunity, not a threat.”

 - Collaboration tools support local and distributed development and the intense degree of interaction and cooperation that is required.

 - Systems engineering tools support the modeling and information requirements of large systems and establish traceability across the elements supporting of quality assurance and compliance.

 There is no clear boundary between these categories, and some environments support multiple categories.
 Most of these tools, toolchains, and environments are available in open source and commercial products at a relatively advanced and mature state.
 Applying them comprehensively is yet another critical factor in achieving Business Agility.

 A comprehensive approach to educating everyone in Lean-Agile practices arms the enterprise with the mindset, principles and thinking tools individuals and teams need to relentlessly improve business processes.
 One such thinking tool is the construct of ‘value streams’ It is a fundamental concept in Lean thinking and a cornerstone of Organizational Agility in SAFe.

 Mapping Value Streams

-The construct of value streams is one of the most powerful concepts in all of Lean thinking.
-For every Lean Enterprise, identifying value streams is a critical step.
-Once identified, Value stream mapping is used to analyze and improve business operations.
-Figure 5 illustrates a simplified example of value stream mapping, in this case, for a marketing program launch.
+For every Lean Enterprise, identifying operational and development value streams is a critical.
+Once identified, value stream mapping is used to analyze and improve business operations.
+Figure 5 illustrates a simplified example of value stream mapping, in this case, for a few of the steps in a marketing program launch.